What to Pack for a Ski Trip

 Neck Warmer

-Always bring your neck warmer or gaiter; is a versatile accessory that provides warmth and also helps block out wind, and snow, and protects your skin from UV rays.
+Always bring your neck warmer or gaiter; it’ll protect you from the wind.
 Neck warmers are small enough to shove in your ski jacket if it gets too hot so really there’s no excuse for not packing it.
 Neck warmers range from a thick fleece material to a more lightweight microfiber material.
 Both do the job.
+Next!

 Ski Gloves

 Or mittens.
-Snowboarder tend to wear mittens with an inner layer (as they are more likely to be in contact with the snow) whereas skiers may prefer the maneuverability that gloves offer.
+Whatever floats your boat.
+My snowboarder friends tend to wear mittens with an inner layer (as they are more likely to be in contact with the snow) whereas skiers may prefer the maneuverability that gloves offer.
 Just make sure they’re waterproof and insulated.

 Socks